-Surgery can be a scary time for both the pet and pet owner, but is a necessary action to take when your pet has a medical issue that calls for it.
-Once your pet is out of surgery, you may wonder how to help speed up recovery and take great care for them at home.
+Surgery can be a scary time for both the pet and pet owner but is a necessary action to take when your pet has a medical issue that calls for it.
+Once your pet is out of surgery, you may wonder how to help speed up recovery and take great care of them at home.
 The process of healing is a critical time in your pet’s recovery.
 This is why it is important to get the most information you can about what to do when your pet is recovering at home.

 The team at Dickinson Animal Hospital & Pet Wellness Center is here to give you some tips and suggestions on helping your best friend heal and be back on their paws in no time.

 First, Follow The Instructions

 After any surgery, your veterinarian will give you instructions of how to care for your pet post-op.
 This will likely include changing bandages, restricting movement, a variation in their diet and exercise, and the medications they will need to take and how to administer them.

 Remember to follow these to a T to avoid any set-backs in your pet’s recovery.
 When in doubt, always ask.
 Your team at Dickinson Animal Hospital & Pet Wellness Center is more than happy to answer any questions or concerns you have in taking the best care of your pet.

 7 Tips For Helping Your Pet Recover After Surgery

 Along with your instructions, make use of some of the following suggestions for successful postoperative recovery:

 Use an E-collar.
 To avoid your pet chewing at sutures or the surgical site, make sure they wear a “Cone of Shame,” or Elizabethian collar.
 There are several varieties that meet a range of comfort needs, but the most important thing to remember is they have the proper fit.